 Recently, four QSO selection methods have been submitted or published, which proposed new QSO classification algorithms using time series variability features.
-One of them is the work done by Kozłowski et al. (2010) that used a stochastic model shown in Kelly et al. (2009) which derives the amplitude and the timescale of light curve variations.
-They also employed periods of light curves and magnitudes.
-To develop their selection method, they used the known QSOs, periodic variables, and non-periodic variables in the Optical Gravitational Lensing Experiment (OGLE) databases (Udalski et al. 1997, 2008).
+One of them is the work done by Kozłowski et al. (2010) that used a stochastic model shown in Kelly et al. (2009) which derives the amplitude and the time scale of lightcurve variations.
+They also employed periods of lightcurves and magnitudes.
+To develop their selection method, they used the known QSOs, periodic variables and non-periodic variables in the OGLE databases (Udalski et al. 1997, 2008).
 They also used QSO candidates from Kozłowski & Kochanek (2009) that had OGLE counterparts.
 To separate the QSOs from other variables, they defined several cuts and correctly identified 63% of the QSOs while removing most of the variable stars.
 The second study (Schmidt et al. 2010) proposed a power-law model to fit the structure function and derived the amplitude and the power index of the model.
-They used the derived parameters to isolate known QSOs from RR Lyraes and non-variable stars extracted from the Sloan Digital Sky Survey (SDSS) stripe 82 database (S82; Sesar et al. 2007).
-Using simple cuts on the amplitude versus power index plane, they identified about 90% of the SDSS QSOs with a 5% false-positive rate.
-Butler & Bloom (2011) and MacLeod et al. (2011) used similar approaches (i.e., structure function) with the previous two works.
-Both utilized the preselected variable sources from the S82 data set where the majority of the variables are QSOs, RR Lyraes, and stars from the stellar locus (see Sesar et al. 2007 for details).
-Butler & Bloom (2011) parameterized the ensemble QSO structure function as a function of brightness of the QSOs.
-They then used the parameterized ensemble QSO model to evaluate the quasar likelihood for individual light curves (see Butler & Bloom 2011 for details).
-Using this method, they identified nearly all the known SDSS QSOs (99%) with a 3% false-positive rate.
-MacLeod et al. (2011) also used the structure function and several cuts to identify OSOs and exclude other variable stars from the S82 database.
-They correctly selected about 90% of the QSOs with a $10\% \sim 20\%$ false-positive rate depending on the cuts imposed.
+They used the derived parameters to isolate known QSOs from RR Lyraes and non-variable stars extracted from the SDSS stripe 82 database (S82) (Sesar et al. 2007).
+Using simple cuts on the amplitude versus power index plane, they identified about 90% of the SDSS QSOs with a 5%false positive rate.
+Butler & Bloom (2010) and MacLeod et al. (2010) used similar approaches (i.e. structure function) with the previous two works.
+Both utilized the preselected variable sources from the S82 dataset where the majority of the variables are QSOs, RR Lyraes and stars from the stellar locus (see Sesar et al. 2007 for details).
+Butler & Bloom (2010) parameterized the ensemble QSO structure function as a function of brightness of the QSOs.
+They then used the parameterized ensemble QSO model to evaluate the quasar likelihood for individual lightcurves (see Butler & Bloom 2010 for details).
+Using this method, they identified nearly all the known SDSS QSOs (99%) with a 3% false positive rate.
+MacLeod et al. (2010) also used the structure function and several cuts to identify QSOs and exclude other variable stars from the S82 database.
+They correctly selected about 90% of the QSOs with $10 \sim 20\%$ false positive rate depending on the cuts imposed.
 Both works also selected new QSO candidates from the preselected variable sources (Sesar et al. 2007).
 These candidates have not been spectroscopically confirmed.
-Note that the efficiencies or false-positive rates of these studies should not be directly compared because each work used their own selected set of stars and QSOs to develop their methods.
-For a comprehensive comparison of the results of the methods, see MacLeod et al. (2011).
+Note that the efficiencies or false positive rates of these studies should not be directly compared because each work used their own selected set of stars and QSOs to develop their methods.
+For a comprehensive comparison of the results of the methods, see MacLeod et al. (2010).

-Even though some of these recent works (Schmidt et al. 2010; Butler & Bloom 2011; MacLeod et al. 2011) showed high efficiencies and low false-positive rates, they used samples that are selected in such a way that high efficiency and low false-positive rate is to be expected.
-The separation of QSOs from non-varying stars and a few types of variable stars, especially short-period variables (i.e., RR Lyraes), are relatively straightforward since QSOs show non-periodic and long timescale fluctuation.
-The majority of the samples they used in these studies are short-period variables and do not show long timescale fluctuation.
+Even though some of these recent works (Schmidt et al. 2010; Butler & Bloom 2010; MacLeod et al. 2010) showed high efficiencies and low false positive rates, they used samples that are selected in such a way that high efficiency and low false positive rate is to be expected.
+The separation of QSOs from non-varying stars and a few types of variable stars, especially short-period variables (i.e. RR Lyraes) are relatively straightforward since QSOs show non-periodic and long-time scale fluctuation.
+The majority of the samples they used in these studies are short-period variables and do not show long-time scale fluctuation,